This post may contain affiliate links. If you click through and make a purchase, I may receive a small commission at no extra cost to you.

 You already have some family favorites.

-The kids also each get to pick a snack for their day.
+The kids also pick what’s for afternoon snack on their day.

 - Noodle night